wolf29/csvEdit/README.md

-cvs-edit
+csv-edit
 ========

-For editing cvs files down to size, removing excess bloatage and unneeded columns
+For editing csv files down to size, removing excess bloatage and unneeded columns